mxriverlynn/backbone.modelbinding/readme.md

 For fully functional, bi-directional binding convention examples, check out the source code to Backbone.ModelBinding in the `backbone.modelbinding.js` file.

+## AMD Support

+Backbone.ModelBinding supports the Asynchronous Module Definition standard, for use with RequireJS and other CommonJS implementations.

+(example coming soon)

 ## Release Notes

 #### v0.4.2

+* AMD (asynchronous module definition) support for RequireJS and other CommonJS implementations
 * Configure the selector used for element data-binding (#36).
 * Fixed a small bug in radio group bindings, related to special characters (#42)
 * Fixed a few more global var leaks (#40 & #41)